-Some new forest edges will be created on-site as an inevitable consequence of developing a largely wooded site.
-However, where feasible, created edges will be restored through natural regeneration and, where afforestation is not feasible, the woodlands themselves will be largely protected by counting them as woodland preservation areas on-site.
-All woodland preservation and natural regeneration areas will be placed into woodland conservation easements, while all areas within the PMA will be protected within a conservation easement, prior to permit.
+Some newly created forest edges are proposed on-site as an inevitable consequence of developing a largely wooded site.
+However, where feasible, created edges have been proposed to be restored through natural regeneration, and where afforestation is not feasible, the woodlands themselves have largely been proposed to be protected by counting them as woodland preservation areas on-site.
+All woodland preservation and natural regeneration areas will be placed into woodland conservation easements, while all areas within the PMA will be protected within a conservation easement prior to permit.
 Retention of existing woodlands and planting of native species on-site is required by both the ETM and the Landscape Manual, which can count toward the tree canopy coverage requirement for the development.
 Tree canopy coverage requirements will be evaluated at the time of the associated special exception plan review.